Frequently Asked Questions

 How much does it cost to get your provisional licence?

-On its website, the Driving Standards Agency publishes the current licence fees
+On its website, the Driver & Vehicle Standards Agency publishes the current licence fees

 How many lessons will I need?

 The cost of learning to drive depends on a variety of factors, including the cost of lessons in your area, how much driving experience you already have, and how much private practice you do.
-The Driving Standards Agency advises that it can take an average 45 hours of professional tuition and 22 hours of private practice to pass a driving test.
+The Driver & Vehicle Standards Agency advises that it can take an average 45 hours of professional tuition and 22 hours of private practice to pass a driving test.

 "My friend only had 10 lessons and passed", we hear this a lot and it is likely that the person had many hours of driving experience prior to having professional instruction or exagerate how little instruction was actually taken and needed.
 There are not many people who can pass a driving test with so little instruction.